PenguinNexus/surveyor/README.md

 ## Introduction

-Laravel Surveyor is a powerful static analysis tool designed to extract detailed PHP and Laravel-specific information from your code.
-It parses and analyzes PHP files to extract comprehensive metadata about classes, methods, properties, return types, and more—making this information available in a structured, consumable format for use by other tools and packages.
+Laravel Surveyor is a powerful (mostly) static analysis tool designed to extract detailed PHP and Laravel-specific information from your code.
+It parses and analyzes PHP files to extract comprehensive metadata about classes, methods, properties, return types, and more — making this information available in a structured, consumable format for use by other tools and packages.

-## Requirements
+If you want high-level consumption of the results packaged in detailed DTOs, check out [Laravel Ranger](https://github.com/laravel/ranger).

--   PHP 8.2+
+> [!IMPORTANT]
--   Laravel 11.0+
+> Surveyor is currently in Beta, the API is subject (and likely) to change prior to the v1.0.0 release.
+All notable changes will be documented in the [changelog](./CHANGELOG.md).

 ## Installation